Skip to main content

 • Complete a financial aid application form, the FAFSA (Free Application for Federal Student Aid) or the WASFA (Washington Application for State Financial Aid) beginning their senior year and meet income requirements.

-How will students get the scholarship?
+How will students get College Bound funding?

 To earn College Bound funding through Washington College Grant, students must do the following: